Important factors to consider in residence planning

-Situated at the south-eastern tip of China, Hong Kong is ideally positioned at the centre of rapidly developing East Asia.
-With a total area of 1,102 square kilometres, it covers Hong Kong Island, the Kowloon peninsula and the New Territories, which also includes 235 outlying islands.
-Hong Kong was established as a British colony in 1841 and, under the terms of the Joint Declaration of the British and Chinese Governments of 1984, reverted to Chinese sovereignty on 1 July 1997.
-At that time, Hong Kong became a Special Administrative Region of the People's Republic of China retaining its current economic, social and legal system for a minimum period of 50 years after 1 July 1997.
-Since the handover, Hong Kong has continued to run its own affairs with complete autonomy.
-Hong Kong is the world's freest economy (Heritage Foundation 2014) and is a major trading centre with total volume of trade in goods and re-exports (2002) of over US$400 billion making the territory the 10th largest trading economy in the world.
-Hong Kong's population is approximately 6.81 million.
+Situated at the southeastern tip of China, Hong Kong is ideally positioned at the center of rapidly developing East Asia.
+With a total area of 1,110 km2, the region covers Hong Kong Island, the Kowloon Peninsula, and the New Territories, as well as 235 outlying islands.
+Hong Kong was established as a British colony in 1841 and was reverted to Chinese sovereignty on 1 July 1997, under the terms of the Joint Declaration of the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the People’s Republic of China on the Question of Hong Kong, 1984.
+At that time, Hong Kong became a special administrative region of the People's Republic of China (HKSAR), retaining its current economic, social, and legal system for a minimum period of 50 years after 1 July 1997.
+Since the transition, Hong Kong has continued to run its own affairs with complete autonomy.

 The legal system in Hong Kong is based on English common law and an increasingly comprehensive body of statutory law passed by the local legislature.
-Hong Kong is well-populated with firms of lawyers including a number of overseas firms from the United Kingdom, Australia, Canada and the United States.
+Hong Kong is well-populated with law firms including a number of overseas firms from Australia, Canada, the UK, and the USA.
 The language of the law and largely of business is English.
-The local language is the Cantonese dialect and Mandarin Chinese is increasingly spoken in Hong Kong.
-The Hong Kong Government has generally adopted a policy of 'Maximum Support and Minimum Intervention' and provides the most business-friendly conditions possible, including the rule of law, personal liberty and a clean and efficient administration.
+The local language is the Cantonese dialect, and Mandarin is increasingly spoken in Hong Kong.
+The Hong Kong Government has generally adopted a policy of 'maximum support and minimum intervention' and provides the most business-friendly conditions possible, including the rule of law, personal liberty, and a clean and efficient administration.

-Since October 1983, the Hong Kong Dollar has been pegged to the US Dollar at the rate of HK$7.80 to US$1.00 and there are no exchange controls.
-Hong Kong acts as a regional business centre in Asia with well established commercial links with most Asian countries.
+Since October 1983, the Hong Kong dollar has been pegged to the USA dollar at the rate of HKD 7.80 to USD 1, and there are no exchange controls.
+Hong Kong acts as a regional business center in Asia, with well-established commercial links with most other Asian countries.
 Hong Kong is in a special position with regard to business in China.
-With China's entry into the WTO, Hong Kong is well positioned to increase its role as China's major commercial and financial link with the outside world.
-Also, Hong Kong has signed a bilateral free trade agreement known as the Closer Economic Partnership Agreement (CEPA) with Mainland China.
+With China's entry into the World Trade Organization (WTO), Hong Kong is well positioned to increase its role as China's major commercial and financial link with the international world.
+Also, Hong Kong has signed a bilateral free trade agreement known as the Closer Economic Partnership Agreement (CEPA) with mainland China.

-Communications through Hong Kong are excellent and, in particular, telecommunications are efficient and cheap.
+Communications throughout Hong Kong are excellent and, in particular, telecommunications are efficient and cheap.

-Hong Kong is also popular as regional head quarters for many multinational companies and has been successful in growing substantial indigenous companies in fields such as hotel management, property development and telecommunications.
-The local economy is dominated by the real estate sector which is active both within the territory and increasingly overseas in countries such as China, Malaysia and Vietnam.
-Hong Kong has independent membership of several international bodies such as the World Trade Organisation and for most international purposes is and will continue to be treated as a separate entity from China.
+Hong Kong is also popular as a location for regional headquarters for many multinational companies and has been successful in growing substantial local companies in fields such as hotel management, property development, and telecommunications.
+The local economy is dominated by the real estate sector, which is active both within the HKSAR and overseas in countries such as China, Malaysia, and Vietnam.
+Hong Kong has independent membership of several international bodies such as the WTO and, for most international purposes, is and will continue to be treated as a separate entity from China.